jeremyosborne/confetti-pigs-in-space/README.md

 * Updated to grunt version 0.4.
 * Embrace markdown.
 * Convert to my wrapper game library dasspiel.
-* Break the game into separate stages (which are roughly game states).
+* Break the game into separate stages (which are essentially overall game states).
 * Game timer added.
 * Added a max number of targets on screen at a time.